ImaginativeShohag/Why-Not-SwiftUI/README.md

 tuist edit
 ```

-- We have to run the `tuist fetch` every time we change any dependency of our project.
+- We have to run the `tuist install` every time we change any dependency of our project.

-- To upgrade dependency versions, use `tuist fetch --update` command.
+- To upgrade dependency versions, use `tuist install --update` command.

 - Always use `tuist generate` to open the project.